This post may contain affiliate links and I earn a small commission from qualifying purchases. For more information please read my disclosure policy.

-For children!
-Use chopped chocolate and add a few shards of cocoa beans (in small quantities) so that they discover the slightly bitter and powerful flavor, and the crunchy texture.
+Tip: For kids!
+Use chopped chocolate and add a few shards of cocoa beans (in small quantities) so that they discover the slightly bitter and powerful cocoa flavor, and the crunchy texture.

 To make chocolate, the beans are roasted to enhance even more their flavors.
 But those found in organic stores are often “raw”: their benefits are thus preserved.

 How to properly choose cocoa beans and cacao nibs?